ariannadoris/goll-pairs/README.md

 Having points, you will have the option to cheat - To quickely turn a card without taking a turn, or when you already have turned a card, to find the matching card to make a pair.
 Doing this however, will cost you points.
 There is no game-over and each time you win a game, you will be greeted by a lovely message.
 The game starts easy, with a deck of just 8 cards but it progresses quickely to a deck of 32 cards.
+While playing, you will have the opportunity to learn more about the artworks presented.
+After you have made a match, a little information about the context of the work is displayed and you can double tap or click the card to see the Museum's original index cards.
+Ofcourse, the timer is paused when you are in the gallery.

 # Legal